An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Introduction

 The goal of~\citep{wu2015system} is similar with ours, and they propose a high-performance multigrid solver with deep integration of GPU computing for solving compliance minimization problems.
 However, since what they need to store is different from ours due to different problems, their data structure and multigrid solver are unsuitable for ours.
 For example, we should store six displacement fields to evaluate the elastic matrix and perform sensitivity analysis, but this storage is a heavy burden for most GPUs.
 Besides, handling periodic boundary conditions is another difference.

 This paper proposes an optimized, easy-to-use, open-source GPU solver for large-scale IHPs with periodic boundary conditions to design high-resolution 3D microstructures.
-By exploring a software-level design space, we present a favorable combination of data structures and algorithms to address the computational challenges of the desired solver.
-Specifically, the mixed floating-point precision representation is deeply integrated into all components of the solver to achieve a favorable trade-off between memory usage, running time, and microstructure quality.
-Besides, different types of memory are called properly and reasonably to significantly increase the number of optimizable finite elements on GPU.
+By exploring a software-level design space \tb{operating at only one GPU}, we present a favorable combination of data structures and algorithms to address the computational challenges of the desired solver.
+Specifically, the mixed floating-point precision representation is deeply integrated into all components of the solver to achieve a favorable trade-off between memory usage, running time, and microstructure quality. \tb{The mixed-precision formats under various precisions are tested, and we ultimately find that FP16/FP32 is the most suitable for IHPs. } Besides, different types of memory are called properly and reasonably to significantly increase the number of optimizable finite elements on \tb{a} GPU.
 We also provide test results to identify these favorable design choices.

-We demonstrate the capability and superiority of our GPU solver by successfully optimizing the homogenized stiffness tensors, such as bulk modulus, shear modulus, and Poisson’s ratio, under the material volume-bounded constraint (Fig.~\ref{fig:teaser}).
-In practice, our solver consumes less than 32 seconds for each iteration with a peak memory of 21 GB for high-resolution examples with $512^3 \approx 134.2$ million finite elements on a NVIDIA GeForce RTX 3090 GPU.
-Besides, we provide an easy-to-use framework for GPU implementation.
+We demonstrate the capability and superiority of our GPU solver by successfully optimizing the homogenized stiffness tensors, such as bulk modulus, shear modulus, and Poisson’s ratio, under the material volume-bounded constraint (Fig.~\ref{fig:teaser}). \tb{In practice, our solver consumes less than \tb{40 seconds} for each iteration with a peak \tb{GPU} memory of 9 GB for high-resolution examples with $512^3 \approx 134.2$ million finite elements on an NVIDIA GeForce GTX \tb{1080Ti} GPU.} Besides, we provide an easy-to-use framework for GPU implementation.
 Specifically, the framework uses less than 20 lines of code to support various objective functions defined by the homogenization stiffness tensor.
 Code for this paper is at \url{https://github.com/lavenklau/homo3d}.